fkondylis/dimeanalytics/_MkDocs/docs/software.md

 ## Dropbox

-DIME members are allowed to utilize Dropbox on personal and World Bank computers.
+DIME members are allowed to utilize [Dropbox](https://www.dropbox.com/h) on personal and World Bank computers.
 Contact DIME Analytics to request an installation on a Bank machine, or start using your personal machine right away.

 ## Stata & R

-DIME has a Stata MP license for use on Bank and personal laptops.
-R is free, and we additionally have a powerful RStudio Server installation we can provide access to.
+DIME has a [Stata MP](https://www.stata.com) license for use on Bank and personal laptops.
+[R and RStudio](https://www.rstudio.com) are free, and we additionally have a powerful RStudio Server and Shiny installation we can provide access to.
 Contact DIME Analytics for details.

 ## SurveyCTO